- Climate finance

 - Climate risk and opportunity assessment

-- Professional Member, Institute of Environmental Management and Assessment
+- Fellow, Institute for Environmental Management and Assessment (FIEMA), UK

 In a nutshell, tell us about yourself.

-Roughly twenty years ago, I was researching small hydropower project development in Nepal.
-Fifteen years ago I was supporting the launch of gender, agriculture and energy initiatives in Kenya.
-Five years ago, I was financing GHG emission reduction projects in Sudan.
-More recently, I installed PV panels on my roof, got an electric car, installed LED lights and – best of all – joined E Co.
+I started my career researching small hydropower project development in Nepal.
+Later, I found myself managing a series of gender, agriculture and energy initiatives in Kenya.
+Ten years ago, I was financing a Gold Standard GHG emission reduction project in Sudan.
+More recently, I put PV panels on my roof, got an electric car, installed LED lights and – best of all – joined E Co.

 What drives you to do this kind of work?